-(6) This Act shall be interpreted and administered with the following principles-

-- (a) subject to the observance of the safeguards that are necessary in the public interest, the parties to a dispute should be free to agree on how the dispute should be resolved; - (b) the Court shall not interfere in the arbitration of a dispute, except as expressly provided in this Act; and - (c) where the Court interferes in the arbitration pursuant to the express provisions of this Act it shall, as far as possible, give due regard to the wishes of the parties and the provisions of the arbitration agreement.
+No. 6] LAWS OF GUYANA [A.D.
+2024 (6) This Act shall be interpreted and administered with the following principles- (a) subject to the observance of the safeguards that are necessary in the public interest, the parties to a dispute should be free to agree on how the dispute should be resolved; (b) the Court shall not interfere in the arbitration of a dispute, except as expressly provided in this Act; and (c) where the Court interferes in the arbitration pursuant to the express provisions of this Act it shall, as far as possible, give due regard to the wishes of the parties and the provisions of the arbitration agreement.
 (7) Questions concerning matters governed by this Act which are not expressly settled in it are to be settled in conformity with the general principles on which this Act is based.
 Objects and scope of application of the Act.
-3. (1) The objects of this Act are to-
+3. (1) The objects of this Act are to-(a) encourage the use of arbitration as a method of resolving disputes:

-- (a) encourage the use of arbitration as a method of resolving disputes; - (b) facilitate and obtain the fair and speedy resolution of disputes by arbitration without unnecessary delay or exposure; - (c) facilitate the use of arbitration agreements in domestic and international matters; and - (d) facilitate the recognition and enforcement of arbitral awards.
+- (b) facilitate and obtain the fair and speedy resolution of disputes by arbitration without - (c) facilitate the use of arbitration agreements in domestic and international matters; and unnecessary delay or exposure;

+(d) facilitate the recognition and enforcement of arbitral awards.